$h^*$-vectors of graph polytopes using activities of dissecting spanning trees: Introduction

 \begin{thm} Let $\mathcal{T}$ be any dissecting tree set for the undirected graph $\cG$.
 Consider $\cG$ as a bidirected graph, and fix an ordering of the (directed) edges of $\cG$.
-Then the $h^*$-vector of $P_\mathcal{G}$ satisfies
+Then the $h^*$-vector of the symmetric edge polytope $P_\mathcal{G}$ satisfies

 \end{thm}